-Despite their legal problems, Tad was enjoying a growing cult following, underlined by Doyle's brief cameo in Cameron Crowe's Seattle-based romantic comedy Singles.
-The band was offered a major-label contract by Warner Brothers subsidiary Giant, but drummer Wied exited the group before they began work on their next album.
-He was replaced by Josh Sinder, formerly of hardcore punkers the Accused, for Tad's major-label debut, Inhaler.
+Despite their legal problems, Tad was enjoying a growing cult following, boosted by Doyle's brief cameo in Cameron Crowe's Seattle-based romantic comedy Singles.
+(The band's song "Jinx" was also heard in the film, though it didn't make the soundtrack album.)
+Tad was offered a major-label contract by Warner Bros subsidiary Giant, but drummer Wied exited the group before they began work on their next album.
+After touring with Rey Washam of Scratch Acid on drums, Josh Sinder, formerly of hardcore punkers the Accused, became Wied's full-time replacement in time for Tad's major-label debut, Inhaler.
 Produced by Dinosaur Jr.'s J Mascis and issued in 1993, Inhaler failed to make the band into breakout stars, despite an opening slot on tour with Soundgarden.
-Compounding their disappointing sales was Giant's displeasure at a controversial promo poster for the album, which featured a picture of Bill Clinton smoking a joint with the caption "This is heavy sh*t."
+Compounding their disappointing sales was Giant's displeasure at a controversial promo poster for the album, which featured a picture of Bill Clinton holding a joint with the caption "This is heavy sh*t."